GediminasMasaitis/4k-dot-c/README.md

 * On-the-fly compilation

 ### Current specifications
+Executable size:
-Executable size: 335 bytes
+* 32 bit: 335 bytes
+* 64 bit: 414 bytes

 ## Thanks
-* **zamfofex** for helping with initial set up of a minimal Hello World executable
+* **zamfofex** for helping with initial set up of a minimal Hello World executable and helping with 64 bit compilation